blocher/grace/public/wp-content/plugins/wp-ffpc/readme.txt

 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 1.11.2 =
+*2017-02-08*

+* annoying typos in text

+= 1.11.1 =
+*2017-02-08*

+* exclude cache for WooCommerce
+* fix load textdomain
+* add Italian (it_IT) translation
+* nonexistent redis support removed (it never got to a usable stable state, mostly due to the chaos with the redis php modules)
+* readme cleaned up for development hibernation
+* donation link removed
+* WP version compatibility bumped

+= 1.11.0 =
+*2016-01-15*

+* merged filter for HTML before it hits the cache
+* refactored logging

+= 1.10.1 =
+*2015-10-30*

+* fixed nginx configuration sample snippets
+* nginx configuration moved from Settings tab to Help tab, so if you're looking for the "nginx" tab, you need to look under "Help" on the WP-FFPC Settings page.

 = 1.10.0 =
 *2015-10-23*

 *IMPORTANT, READ THIS*

-proper browser cache support:
+* Proper browser cache support:
     * new options to set real browser cache expiry for singles, taxonomy and home
     * added Etag support based on browser cache expiry
     * added proper Expires header according to cache entry generation time + browser cache expiry
     * added support for Last Modified header for home & taxonomy ( singles already had it) based on the last post modified date within the taxonomy

 = 1.9.1 =
 *2015-10-18*